Direct Democracy proposal for Home Affairs, Security and Policing

 If not, do you have something to hide?

 The people's Administration believes that such people are naive and hypocritical because they offer propagandist opportunities to those who wish to invade our privacy, whilst seeking to protect themselves from exactly the same principals.

 The government's argument that greater levels of access to our private information is needed in order to fight terrorism is in our opinion, a blatant lie and we say this because:

-• As soon as David Cameron won the 2010 General Election, members of different police forces actually told us in person that they were deeply concerned that any new anti-terror legislation will be used against the citizen, under the guise of the prevention of terrorism, and that they will be used as a buffer during events of social unrest.
+• As soon as David Cameron won the 2010 General Election, members of different police forces actually told us in person that they were deeply concerned that any new anti-terror legislation will be used against the citizen under the guise of the prevention of terrorism, and that the police will be used as a buffer during events of social unrest.

 • Current protocols do enable for the accurate identification, targeting and surveillance of possible threats and that most of those who 'slip through' are actually 'de-marked' and deliberately taken off the radar [as with the 7/7 bombers].

 • When it is constantly only ever human decision making that is flawed, no government has ever justified its desires to invade our privacy further.

 • Current protocols require that SIS [UK security services] have to obtain court orders from a judge so as to be able to obtain data in certain ways.
 This enables for the security services to check on every occasion, that what they seek to do is actually lawful.

 • Resources spent monitoring the personal and private communications and habits of millions of citizens would be far better spent on those who are already 'marked' [and who are often taken off the radar].